gelatinescreams/HA-HACS-Notes-and-Lists-Jotty-integration/README.md

 Home Assistant/HACS integration for Jotty that enables you to manage notes and checklists directly from your Home Assistant dashboard.

-### Version 2.2 (12/11/25) Notifications and Note Delivery
+### Version 2.3 (12/21/25) Recurring Lists and Tasks
 *Thank you discord testers!*
-- [2.1 to 2.2 fix here](#21to22) Simply replace 1 script and 1 automation
+- **Recurring lists and tasks**: Set up recurring notifications for incomplete list or task lists
-- **Built in Reminder System**: Set up recurring notifications for incomplete list or task lists
+- **Reminder System**: Set up recurring notifications for incomplete list or task lists
 - **Multi device Support**: Send reminders to multiple home assistant devices simultaneously
 - **Flexible Scheduling**: Configure intervals, time windows, and day preferences
 - **Custom Messages**: Personalize notification titles and messages
 - **Send Notes to Devices**: Push notes directly to home assistant devices
-- **Task lists have been added!**: Create, edit, and delete task lists from Home Assistant
+- **Task lists have been added!**: Create and manage task lists with infinte nestes subtasks!
 - Create, edit, delete custom tasks statuses
 - Create sub tasks for task items
 - All tasks and items are imported as their own individual sensor